kaztakata/celonis-hacks/content/posts/2022-04-16-construct-my-first-data-model.md

 [![image](https://user-images.githubusercontent.com/67397583/163665198-2db7e8d9-a0a1-40f2-80a2-e5082cd2256d.png)](https://user-images.githubusercontent.com/67397583/163665198-2db7e8d9-a0a1-40f2-80a2-e5082cd2256d.png)

 Final step is loading data to data model.
 Click Data Loads tab and click Force Complete Reload button.
 It takes few minutes in my environment and finally returned green status.
-By the way Reload From Cache is not used in standard scenario, so simply use Force Complete Reload only.
+Otherwise you can check error message then retry Data Jobs or Data Model setting.

 In the next post, I would like to create simple Analysis to validate my ETL result.